 Michael (my hubby) also reads all the blogs too.
 This is not instead of me reading them all.
 It is as well as reading them myself and it gives me someone to talk to.
 Compiling that list is a daunting task.
-This year 160 blog were nominated.
+This year 160 blogs were nominated.
 Having someone to talk through my thoughts on them with is vital.
-I also have my two adjudicators so if I am not sure if a site that has been nominated is actually a blog then I send it to Ruby Goodnight and Girl on the Net for a second and third opinion.
+I also have my adjudicator so if I am not sure if a site that has been nominated is actually a blog then I send it to Girl on the Net for a second/third opinion.

 The Magic Spread Sheet

 There are four columns of scores for each blog; Design, Content, About Me and my personal score (more details on those below)

 Each section has a maximum score of 10